Laxman Sivaramakrishnan: Rise to the top

 Sivaramakrishnan's second Test appearance was in the first Test against England at Bombay.
 His first wicket was Graeme Fowler who was caught and bowled.
 His 6 for 64 and 6 for 117 helped India to an eight wicket win.
 It was India's first win in a Test match since 1981.
 Sivaramakrishnan took another six wickets in the next innings at Delhi.
 He took only five more wickets in the series.

-In the World Championship of Cricket in Australia in the same season, he finished as the top wicket-taker and also took most catches in the Tournament.
+In the World Championship of Cricket in Australia in the same season, he finished as the top wicket-taker and also took the most catches in the tournament.
 It was a time when spinners, especially leg-spinners, were considered a luxury in one day cricket.
-A memorable dismissal was of Javed Miandad who was stumped off a leg break in the final.
-Sivaramakrishnan did similarly well in the four nations tournament in Sharjah a few weeks later.
-India won 8 Consecutive matches along with Siva's ODI Debut.
-Overall India Won 12 out of the 16 matches Siva represented in his Career.
+A memorable dismissal was that of Javed Miandad who was stumped off a leg break in the final.
+Sivaramakrishnan did similarly well in the four-nation tournament in Sharjah a few weeks later.
+India won 8 consecutive matches, along with Siva's ODI debut.
+Overall, India won 12 out of the 16 matches Siva represented in his Career.

 Decline and later career

-His next season saw a sudden drop of form.
-He played a Test in Sri Lanka and two in Australia with little success.
+His next season saw a sudden drop in form.
+He played a test in Sri Lanka in 1985 and two in Australia with little success.
 That was the end of his Test career.